Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 Problem Specification
 ---------------------

-Consider a service business, like a restaurant, that develops its workforce plans for the next two weeks (considering a 7-day week).
+Consider a service business, such as a restaurant, that develops its roster for a two week period.
 The service requires only one set of skills.
 There are a number of employed workers with the same set of skills and with identical productivity that are available to work on some of the days during the two-week planning horizon.
-There is only one shift per workday.
-Each shift may have different resource (worker) requirements on each workday.
-The service business wants to minimize the cost of covering all shifts with available workers, based on their rates of pay and preferences.
+There is only one shift per workday, however each shift may require a different number of workers.
+The business requests preferences from all workers for shifts they are available for, and aims to maximize the sum of preference scores of assigned shifts as a proxy for worker happiness.

 .. tabs::

     .. tab:: Data Specification

-        The workforce scheduling model takes the following inputs:
+        The workforce scheduling model takes the following three dataframes as
+        input:

         * The ``preferences`` dataframe has three columns: ``Worker``, ``Shift``, and ``Preference``.
 Each row in dataframe specifies that the given worker is available to work the given shift.
         * The ``shift_requirements`` dataframe has two columns: ``Shift`` and ``Required``.
 Each row specifies the number of workers required for a given shift.
+There must be one row for every unique shift in ``preferences["Shift"]``.
-There should be one row for every unique worker in ``preferences["Workers"]``.
+        * The ``worker_limits`` dataframe has three columns: ``Worker``, ``MinShifts``, and ``MaxShifts``.
+Each row specifies the minimum and maximum number of shifts the given worker may be assigned in the schedule.
+There must be one row for every unique worker in ``preferences["Worker"]``.

         When ``solve_workforce_scheduling`` is called, a model is formulated and solved immediately using Gurobi.
-Workers will be assigned only to shifts they are available for, in such a way that all requirements are covered while total sum of worker preference scores is maximised.
+Workers will be assigned only to shifts they are available for, in such a way that all requirements are covered, minimum and maximum shift numbers are respected, and the total sum of worker preference scores is maximised.

         The returned assignment dataframe is a subset of the preferences dataframe, with the same columns.
-Each row specifies that the given worker has been assigned to the given shift.
+A row in the returned dataframe specifies that the given worker has been assigned to the given shift.

     .. tab:: Optimization Model

-        Set of :math:`S` shifts to cover using set of workers :math:`W`.
+        The set of shifts :math:`S` is to be covered using the set of workers :math:`W`.
 Workers :math:`w \in W_{s} \subseteq W` are available to work a given shift `s`, and have a preference :math:`p_{ws}` for each assigned shift.
 Shift :math:`s` requires :math:`r_{s}` workers assigned.
-The model is defined on variables :math:`x_{ws}` such that
+        Each worker must be assigned between :math:`l_{w}` and :math:`u_{w}` shifts in total.
+The model is defined on binary variables :math:`x_{ws}` which satisfy the condition

         .. math::